-‘We want to give banks good governance model,’ says Finance Minister Nirmala Sitharaman
+Nirmala Sitharaman announces merger of 10 state-run banks into four entities

 4.29 pm: The finance minister says employees were not retrenched after the merger of Bank of Baroda, Vijaya Bank and Dena Bank.

-4.27 pm: Gross non-performing assets stand at 7.9% in finanicial year 2019 compared to 8.65% the previous year.
+4.27 pm: Gross non-performing assets stand at 7.9% in finanicial year 2019 compared to 8.65% the year before.
 The highest provision coverage ratio has occurred in seven years in the financial year 2019 at 75.3%, Sitharaman says.
+Specialised agencies have been set up to monitor loans over Rs 250 crore.

 4.24 pm: Nirmala SItharaman says loan recovery has reached record levels.
 “In financial year 2018-’19, Rs 77,563 crore was collected, now it has crossed Rs 1.21 lakh crore,” she adds.